kkrypt0nn/centauri/documentation/docs/troubleshooting/token_issues/README.md

 OTA5Nzc0MTgyMzM5MDA2NzIu.OXIME5.5MbvcVgSQHiuwRGPX0mlECrNO4-Tgd4RFG5DbE
 ```

-When using Centauri, if you use an **invalid/wrong token**, you might encounter a `discord.Error` with the message being `401: Unauthorized` error while performing requests.
+When using Centauri, if you use an **invalid/wrong token**, you will encounter a panic that will tell you you have given an improper token.

 ## Get a token